nerdflation/nerdflation.github.com/design/iteration-plan.markdown

 will have to throw away a lot of work -- including much of the effort you've put into maintaining a good design style, production-worthy qualities, and conceptual integrity -- when you uncover new information or when requirements change.
-Two words come to my mind when I think about throwing away a lot of hard work due to shifting requirements or avoidable design mistakes: *expensive* and *demoralizing*.
+Two words can adequately describe what it means to throw away a lot of hard work due to shifting requirements or avoidable design mistakes: *expensive* and *demoralizing*.

 You should instead design and build the project in *information order* (a.k.a *risk order*).
 Plan your efforts to flesh out requirements, weed out design